-Greenhouse gas emissions are anticipated from the temporary construction activities during the 200 working days of the proposed project construction timeline.
+Greenhouse gas emissions are anticipated from the temporary construction activities during the 200 working days of the project construction timeline.
 The Caltrans Construction Emissions Tool (CALCet V1.1) estimated that approximately 230 tons of carbon dioxide emissions would be generated through construction-related activities.

 No avoidance, minimization, or mitigation measures are required at this time.
-The project would include best management practices and standard specifications, and it would incorporate feasible project-level greenhouse gas reduction strategies to meet statewide and agency goals.
-Implementation of these strategies, mentioned in Section 1.5, would reduce construction-related impacts to a less than significant level.
+The project will include best management practices and standard specifications, and incorporate feasible project-level greenhouse gas reduction strategies to meet statewide and agency goals.
+Implementation of these strategies, mentioned in Section 1.5, will reduce construction-related impacts to a less than significant level.

-The project would not conflict with any applicable greenhouse gas reduction plan, policy, or regulation.
+The project will not conflict with any applicable greenhouse gas reduction plan, policy, or regulation.